matt-dray/gdstheme/README.md

 What's the point?
 You can create presentations that meet GDS's standards and, crucially, include and run R code.

+Current demo preview (in development): https://matt-dray.github.io/gds-xaringan/

 Please feel free to contribute or leave an issue.
-Please follow the instrcutions in the CONTRIBUTING.md document.
+Please follow the [the code of conduct](https://github.com/matt-dray/gds-xaringan/blob/master/CODE_OF_CONDUCT.md).